My canine naturalist is intent on

 Look away to meet the tantalizing horizon as the long train glides beyond.

 On past quiet farms.
-A meadow full of cows lying down stimulates a silent plea for rain to be delayed until tomorrow.
+A meadow full of cows lying down stimulates a

 Open country under grey streaked arches tacked on the cobalt sky.